 The ME is connected to the USIM Simulator and the USS.
 The elementary files are coded as Toolkit default.

 Prior to this test the ME shall have been powered on and performed the PROFILE DOWNLOAD procedure.

+If programmable USIM with test applet is used (as defined in clause 27.0), UICC shall register for Data Available and Channel Status Event using the proactive command SET UP EVENT LIST with Data Available and Channel Status event in the event list (ref to 102.241 cl 6.7.1.2).